I can talk. I can type. When words come out of my mouth, they come from my brain, and thoughts that I assembled in my brain.

 I looked at this list, and I thought “what if Dad saw this?”
 Sometimes it’s hard for me to tell.
 I think he would not say anything, at first, and sadness would fill his heart.
 And he might say “you are more than this.”

-And then I thought “what if my sister Katie saw this?”
+And then I thought “what if my sister Stella saw this?”
 I think she would be confused, and she probably wouldn’t read or understand every word in the list.
 And she might say “That’s not you.
 You are smart, and nice, and funny.
 I like to be with you.”

 It’s not me.

-My hypothetical imagining of Katie is correct.
+My hypothetical imagining of Stella is correct.
 It’s not me.
 Every statement in the list I made was objectively true, and does apply to me.
 But the list isn’t me.
 Does that make sense to you?

 Yes, you could look at the list and you could say “that’s awful” and you could cry dramatically on the floor.